Who we are

 Brandy Phipps-Stamps

 In December of 2018 I stepped on as the Art Director to get back into working in the arts and to help in my community.
 Since then, I have fallen in love with what I do.
-Enjoyment is the word that comes to mind when I think of the fair.
+Enjoyment is the word that comes to mind when I think of the Fair.
 I enjoy working with fellow passionate artists and community leaders.

 Lindsay Marlow